yesudas-philiph/Private-registry/README.md

 [root@ip]# ls certs\
 domain.crt  domain.key

-the original registry ui image used here is konradkleine/docker-registry-frontend:v2 it will help us to get a web view of your private regisry however the original image won’t allow you to push these images to the registry, current workaround is to comment out few lines in site configuration.
+the original registry ui image used here is konradkleine/docker-registry-frontend:v2\
+With the help of the UI we will get a web view of your private registry however the original image won’t allow you to push these images to the registry, current workaround is to comment out a few lines in the site configuration.

 I’ve made these changes to my image and using it here\
 image link [Docker image](https://hub.docker.com/repository/docker/yesudasphiliph/docker-registry-frontend) \
-docker compose file is updated here
+docker-compose file is updated here